Greek Giant Beans

 • 2 carrots thickly sliced

-• 2 Florina peppers roughly chopped use only one if you want fewer vegetables
+• 2 Florina peppers roughly or finely chopped use only one if you want fewer vegetables

-• 1 long green pepper roughly chopped optional
+• 1 long green pepper roughly or finely chopped optional

 • 2-3 cloves grated garlic